copyright © 2002 James McCartney

-Messages are similar in format to Open Sound Control messages, except that OSC #bundles may not be nested, and pattern matching of the command name is not performed.
-When streamed via TCP, Messages are each preceded by a 32 bit integer giving the length in bytes of the message.
+Messages are similar in format to Open Sound Control messages, except that pattern matching of the command name is not performed.
+When streamed via TCP, messages are each preceded by a 32 bit integer giving the length in bytes of the message.
 UDP datagrams contain this length information already.

 All values are in network byte order.